heptarch/heptarch.github.io/projects.md

 little unfairly) on Alphabet, this capitalist realpolitik explains the massive cuts to `X`, its "moonshot factory".
 With a state-backed monopoly, this realpolitik just didn't apply to Bell.

-At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.